-Register now for the U.S. Culture Adaptation and Academic Success Skills Seminar for International Students.
+Register now for the Building Academic Success Skills and US Cultural Adaptation for International Students.

 The Quinlan School of Business Graduate Programs staff and faculty are committed to providing services and support for international students from all countries around the globe.
 We welcome students from all nationalities, and celebrate the diversity of our graduate student community.

 For new students admitted to one of our graduate business programs for the Fall quarter in August, we have an early-start program designed to help you adjust to life in the United States.

 The Quinlan International Student Seminar is a multiple week program designed to prepare international students for a successful academic experience.
 Participants will learn how to be successful in meeting new people, navigating cultural differences, and how to make good first impressions.
 Instruction will also focus on what to expect in the US classroom that might be different from what you have experienced in your home country.
 Before your regular graded classes begin, you will have the opportunity to practice the types of learning activities that will be expected of you during your time here at Quinlan.